 This motherboard is best for compact and small form factor builds, but if you want performance and aesthetics, I would recommend you to get an ATX motherboard and full tower case.
 This processor is powerful enough, and you can get the full performance out of it with some features enriched motherboard.

-These all motherboards are best for Intel Core i9 9900k, and I would recommend you to get anything according to your budget from this list.
+These all are best motherboard for i9 9900k, and I would recommend you to get anything according to your budget from this list.
 If you want something affordable and features enriched, go with Gigabyte Z390 Aorus Pro, while if you want something sturdy and expensive, there is MSI MEG GODLIKE Z390.
 But it’s not good to get a $600-$700 motherboards for this processor, save that money for other components like graphics cards, or get dual GPUs.

 Hi, I'm Rustam Iqbal.
 I love traveling, computer hardware, and software.
 I’m constantly trying to learn new skills and programming languages.
 Reviewing new pieces of hardware is one of my favorites hobbies.
 Drop by any time to leave me a message if you have any questions.